G-Core/product-documentation/documentation/reseller-support/old-admin-panel/general/getting-started.md

 Useful links
 ------------

 If you would like to get notifications about planned maintenance activities and incidents, subscribe to our [Status Page](https://status.gcorelabs.com/#cdn).
-You can read more about the service and its subscription methods in [this](https://reseller.support.gcore.com/hc/en-us/articles/360002467098-Status-Page) article.
+You can read more about the service and its subscription methods in <a href="https://gcore.com/docs/account-settings/be-aware-of-the-service-status-scheduled-and-emergency-maintenance" target="_blank">this</a> article.

 [Reseller API documentation.](https://reseller.gcorelabs.com/hc/en-us/articles/115005838145)